ska-telescope/ska-pss-protest/README.md

     'all' (requires <path>)
 ```

-To execute all of protest's unit tests, we run
+To execute all of ProTest's unit tests, we run

 ```bash
 ./launch_protest unit